ryankeleti/ega/README.md

 - [EGA III](https://fppf.site/ega/ega3.pdf).
 - [References](https://fppf.site/ega/ref.pdf).

-All the PDFs are auto-compliled every hour, so will be up to date with the latest commit.
+All the PDFs are auto-compliled every hour if any changes have been made since the last auto-compile, so will always be up to date with the latest commit.

 ![lastupdate](https://img.shields.io/github/last-commit/ryankeleti/ega/master)